- Depression Is An Illness, Not Just A State Of Mind

 Psychiatrists usually follow standard diagnostic criteria for depression, and look for the presence of specific symptoms that should last for at least two weeks.

-The stigma attached to depression or any other mental health disorder can make it difficult for a parent to accept that their child may be suffering from depression.
+The stigma attached to depression or any other mental health disorder can make it difficult for a parent to accept that their child may be suffering from depression and delay seeking proper attention.

 But depression is nothing to be ashamed of or embarrassed about.
 It is a medical condition, and not a flaw in the child.
 Remember that neglecting depression symptoms in teens due to fear of ridicule or criticism will do more harm to the child.
 Getting the child the right treatment will put them on the path of recovery and help in living a normal life.